rshtishi/pdf-barcodes-processor/README.md

   List<PdfPage> pageList = resultDoc.getPdfPageList();

   PdfPage page1 = pageList.get(0);
-  //Will save all decoded barcode images of pdf page in directory that you specify.
+  //Will save all decoded barcode images of pdf page in the directory that you specify.
-  //The name of image will be the decoded barcode text. page1.saveDecodedBarcodeImages("../dirPath");
+  //The name of the image will be the decoded barcode text. page1.saveDecodedBarcodeImages("../dirPath");

   //Will return all the images extracted from pdf pages